SignPath/website/docs/documentation/artifact-configuration/reference.md

 * **Visio:** .vdw, .vdx, .vsd, .vss, .vst, .vsx, .vtx
 * **Word:** .doc, .dot, .wiz

 Macro signatures apply only to the macros within the document files and are not affected by any other changes in the signed document files.

+{:.panel.info}
+> **Certificate chain support for Office Macros**
+>
+> Only the publisher certificate is included in the signature.

 ### `<opc-sign>`: Open Packaging Convention {#opc-sign}